JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 }
 ```

-This route swaps `contents.clone()` with `contents.to_owned()`, which should cause it to speed up because it does not have to copy memory, but copying memory is so quick, it's lost in the noise of the speed tests and is not significant here.
+This route swaps `contents.clone()` with `contents.to_owned()`, and we expect it to speed up because it avoids copying memory.
+However, copying memory is so quick, it's lost in the noise of the speed tests and is not significant here.

 Here is a comparison of the best from optimization 3, optimization 4, and this attempt.
 The values are not significantly different.